Overview

 TRANSACTIONS, & PERSONAL TRADING

-Code forbids employees from trading, either personally or on behalf of others, based on non-public material
+forbids employees from trading, either personally or on behalf of others, based on non-public material information or

-personal trading activity, maintenance of personal brokerage accounts, and other matters.
-The Code is
+trading activity, maintenance of personal brokerage accounts, and other matters.
+The Code is appropriately designed and

 PARTICIPATION OR INTEREST IN CLIENT TRANSACTIONS & PERSONAL TRADING

-sold, and recommended to our Clients, provided such personal trading activity complies with the parameters,
+recommended to our Clients, provided such personal trading activity complies with the parameters, limitations, and

-limitations, and requirements of the Code.
-Our CCO is responsible for periodically reviewing all employees', IARs,
+requirements of the Code.
+Our CCO is responsible for periodically reviewing all employees', IARs, and associated persons'

-financial interest in any securities it recommends to Clients, in certain situations, our Firm’s employees and
+interest in any securities it recommends to Clients, in certain situations, our Firm’s employees and associated persons may

 ITEM 12 - BROKERAGE PRACTICES